 Be aware of items with any of these symbols on their labels.
 They generally can be found on most chemical products, such as household cleaning solutions or sprays.

-Along with hazardous materials, objects that can cause damage to a container, or will not be accepted by a landfill are prohibited to dispose of in a dumpster.
+Along with hazardous materials, objects that can cause damage to a container or will not be accepted by a landfill are prohibited to be disposed of in a dumpster.
 Banned items such as these can be found in these groups: